lngns/research_and_stuff/README.md

 Other stuff to do may be: shared variables, atomicity, messaging, a proper scheduling _for_ JS.

-# xmlConstruct
+# XmlConstruct

-**xmlconstruct.d** is a D factory constructing objects from a XML document.
+**xmlconstructor.d** is a D factory constructing objects from a XML document.
 It is 100% compile-time as it uses D reflection, and requires `arsd.dom`[1].
 The pattern is based on Skew's approach to XML construction[2], with XML attributes initializing fields, and child nodes being constructed and passed to `opXml` (following D style instead of Skew <>...</>).